tfabris/BlueGigaEmpeg/README.md

 the BlueGigaEmpeg gets its power.

-If there is good audio, but commands such as next/previous track and play/pause don't work, and if track titles do not display on your car stereo (assuming your stereo has this ability), then there may be a simple fix for this.
-See the section titled ["Test AVRCP behavior and set serial port crossover jumpers if needed"](#test-avrcp-behavior-and-set-serial-port-crossover-jumpers-if-needed).
+If there is good audio, but commands such as next/previous track and play/pause don't work, and if track titles do not display on your car stereo, See the section titled ["Test AVRCP behavior and set serial port crossover jumpers if needed"](#test-avrcp-behavior-and-set-serial-port-crossover-jumpers-if-needed).

 Check to make sure that the wires for the serial port connection (or any other connection for that matter) have not pulled out of the back of the docking